 These are my favorite ones.
 Motorola Walkie Talkies Be sure and check Costco for these.

-Please think about what you give as Christmas gifts to family this year.
+Please think about what you give as Christmas gifts to your family this year.
 Everyone needs one or two of these preparedness gift ideas.
 Start with one item and add to them as your budget allows.
 It’s going to be about survival sooner than later, I promise.
 May God bless this world.
 Linda